“Scantily clad women everywhere these days, it’s impossible to control ourselves”

 I’m pretty damn fed up of hearing about how immensely difficult life is for Muslim men.
 I’ve heard it endlessly for years, from scholars and books as well as individuals in my life.
 The notion that a woman’s physicality has manifested solely as a near impossible trial for men is so widespread and warped within our societies.
 No doubt this is the root for the compulsive obsession Muslims have with the concept of physical hijab.

-I’ve had it instilled that I need to cover up as much as possible so that I don’t tempt men, I’ve heard a well known Youtuber crying for fear of leaving his house because of the way women dress, and heard a scholar reassure women that if they find their husbands ‘checking out’ other women, it’s not a reflection of themselves, rather a symptom of living in this western world.
-The sheikh meant well but in making such a statement he reinforced the idea that a man’s religion and sin in this area is actually nothing much to do with the man himself.
+I’ve had it instilled that I need to cover up as much as possible so that I don’t tempt men, I’ve heard a well-known Youtuber crying for fear of leaving his house because of the way women dress and heard a scholar reassure women that if they find their husbands ‘checking out’ other women, it’s not a reflection of themselves, rather a symptom of living in this western world.
+The sheik meant well but in making such a statement he reinforced the idea that a man’s religion and sin in this area is actually nothing much to do with the man himself.

 I’ve now seen this mentality destroy hearts and homes.